 As a caring stepparent, you’re eager to help guide your step teenager into a confident and happy young adulthood, but it is a staged process with key steps along the way.

 Helping your stepchild to become a confident young person will not happen overnight.
 Patience and perseverance are key to your success.
-Let them set the pace and they will start to develop it when they’re ready.
+Let them set the pace, and they will start to develop it when they’re ready.
 Give little nudges often.
-And remember, that not all of the tips below will necessarily be appropriate for your stepchild.
+And remember, that not all the tips below will necessarily be appropriate for your stepchild.
 Try them out and focus on the ones, which work best.

 Think about how you currently engage with your step teenager; does it work or are there challenges?
 Is there a better style you could adopt, one that will support and encourage your stepchild rather than telling them to ‘Do what I say’?
 Start thinking of your step teenager as a young adult, and help them to reflect on situations where they feel they lack confidence and what could they do differently to improve it e.g. if they are going on a trip, suggest they get to know some of the people going in advance rather than waiting until they are there.

 Confidence develops from a recognition of – and pride in – your strengths.
 So focus on the things your step teenager is already good at – whether it be gaming, baking or sports – to help them build up their self-esteem.
 Point out the attributes needed to be good at those things.
-For example, if your step teenager excels in computer games, talk to them about the skills they use and they may realise that they’re good at planning and strategy.
+For example, if your step teenager excels in computer games, talk to them about the skills they use, and they may realize that they’re good at planning and strategy.

 Ask them questions about what they like about themselves, what they’re great at, and what their friends like about them.
 Highlight positive comments from school reports, family, friends and awards, and discuss the process they went through to get there e.g. there will have been a time when they found it difficult during the learning stage.
 You could even encourage your step teenager to write them down in a little notebook, to be re-read when they are not feeling very confident.